ikariiin/memeserver/README.md

 # Memeserver

+A multi-threaded server created for simple but fast responses.
+Is blazingly fast and has inbuilt error handling pages for HTTP error codes.

 > Docs are in midst of creation through various magical spells.

-> This isn't dead, trust me.

 A simple getting started script: